floriankyn/MindToy-Discord-Bot/README.md

 * Feedbacks are important
     - We listen to our user.
 Come to our discord over #Feedback.
 * Weekly updates
     - Fixing bugs is a thing.
-We add features every weeks on top of solving issues
+We add features every weeks on top of that.

 ## How To Use